 - A word about the bow and stern of a canoe

 - The fullness of a canoe affects stability

 - Not all canoes are symmetrical

-Before we look at the reasons for choosing a flat bottom canoe let’s first investigate the different canoe hull designs available, as the hull design of a canoe can greatly affect a canoe’s performance.
+Before we look at the reasons for choosing a flat bottom canoe let’s first investigate the different canoe hull designs available.

 If you want a quick explanation of primary and secondary stability, then you can view them in this way: